A Different Man: Finding the Face that Defines You, Society Be Damned

 Pearson is the draw to see A Different Man, not out of curiosity, although curiosity does play its part, but out of Pearson’s significant contribution to presenting disabilities on screen.

-A Different Man is directed by Aaron Schimberg and stars Sebastian Stan and Adam Pearson.
-A Different Man opens in selected theatres, Friday, September 27,
+A Different Man.
+Directed by Aaron Schimberg.
+Starring Sebastian Stan and Adam Pearson.
+In select theatres September 27,